You want to go horseback riding in Kyrgyzstan and are looking for as much information as possible to prepare your trek?

 Do you have any guides to recommend?

-Loïc, Basile and I used them with great satisfaction during our stay in July 2021 !
+Loïc, Basile and I were extremely satisfied with these purchases during our trek in July 2021!

-This water bottle with integrated filter allows you to filter up to 1000 litres of water.
-Then, you only need to change the filter.
+This filter allows you to purify up to 1000 liters of water.
+A must-have!

 See on amazon